 Steve Rotheram has continued his call for government to devolve further powers to the Liverpool City Region in order to prevent further homelessness, hardship and misery as a result of the Universal Credit rollout.

-Speaking on North West Tonight, last night, Steve Rotheram said that should the Universal Credit be rolled out as currently proposed more people across Liverpool City Region will face being made homeless.
+Speaking on North West Tonight, last night, the Metro Mayor said that should the Universal Credit be rolled out, as currently proposed, will mean that many more people across Liverpool City Region will face being made homeless.

-Earlier this week, the Metro Mayor and Frank Field MP wrote to the Secretary of State for Work and Pensions, David Gauke, proposing that Liverpool City Region be extended the same powers as Scotland and Northern Ireland in administrating the Universal Credit roll out.
+This week, alongside Frank Field MP, the Metro Mayor wrote to the Secretary of State for Work and Pensions, David Gauke, proposing that Liverpool City Region be extended the same powers as Scotland and Northern Ireland in administrating the Universal Credit roll out.